jeroensmeets/11t/README.md

 You are absolutely right!
 I'm building this app from scratch, so please be patient.
 The current version can show your timeline and your notifications, and you can write a toot without images, you can repost and add a favourite.
 And that's it.

+## iOS ##
-If you use an Apple (ios) device, you can send me your e-mail address at jeroen at jeroensmeets dot net.
-As long there are spots open, I'll add you to the beta group.
+If you use an Apple device, send me an e-mail at jeroen at jeroensmeets dot net.
+Important: I need the address that you use for logging into the App Store.

+As long there are spots open for the iOS test group, I'll add you to the beta group.
 The app is waiting for review by Apple, so it can take a couple of days before you hear from me (writing this on the 28th).

+## Android ##
 For Android, you can [visit this link](https://play.google.com/apps/testing/com.jeroensmeets.mastodon) on your mobile.

 ### What's up with this name? ###